Safe Thread Synchronization

 Unboxed Instances of Value Types

 Before I wrap up this column, I'd like to point out a synchronization bug that took me several hours to track down the first time I ran into it.
-This code snippet demonstrates the problem:
+This code snippet demonstrates the problem: You might be surprised to learn that in this code, no thread synchronization occurs!
+The reason is that flag is an unboxed value type, not a reference type.
+Instances of unboxed value types do not have the two overhead fields, MethodTablePointer and SyncBlockIndex.
+This means that an unboxed value type instance can't have a SyncBlock associated with it.

 class AnotherType {